-If you need to take more than 100 mg (2 tablets), take half of your dose
+If you need to take more than 100 mg (2 tablets), take half of your dose in the morning

-in the morning and the other half in the evening.
+and the other half at night.

-Angina or Arrhythmia (irregular heart beat):
+Angina or arrhythmia (irregular heart beat)

-The usual dose is from 50 mg (1 tablet) up to 100 mg (2 tablets) taken as a single dose or half the dose in the morning and
+The usual dose is from 50 mg daily (1 tablet) as a single dose up to 100 mg (2 tablets)

-Certain people e.g. the elderly or those with kidney problems, may require a lower
+Certain people such as the elderly or those with kidney problems may require a lower

 How to take it

-Swallow the tablets with a glass of water.
+Swallow the tablets whole with a glass of water.

 When to take it

-Take your tablet(s) at about the same time each day.
+Take your medicine at about the same time each day.

-This will help you remember when to take the tablet.
+remember when to take it.

 How long to take it